MaungThantAI/maungthantai.github.io/README.md

 # website
-The website design is taken from [Leonik Keselman's website](https://leonidk.com/).
+The website design is taken from [Daniil Dmitriev's website](https://daniildmitriev.github.io/).